smartnodes-lab/tensorlink/README.md

 ## Key Features:

-- **Model Distribution:** TensorLink leverages pipeline parallelism, distributing model parameters across multiple nodes, allowing for accelerated training and larger models.
-This feature enables users to scale the models they can train on their own devices while accelerating the training process, addressing two significant challenges in machine learning utilization.
+- **Model wrapping:** tensorlink acts as a transparent layer over your existing models, enabling distributed computing without altering the underlying codebase.
+This allows for easy integration while preserving the integrity of your original ML models.

+- **Model Distribution:** Leveraging pipeline and data parallelism, tensorlink effectively scales the training of larger models and addresses common inefficiencies associated with internet-based distributed learning systems.

-- **Data Privacy and Security:** TensorLink provides workflows for obfuscating input data and fragmenting model structures, ensuring the privacy of sensitive information.
-Users can securely leverage the platform without compromising data confidentiality.
+- **Data Privacy and Security:** tensorlink offers workflows which prioritize the protection of sensitive information using data obfuscation and model fragmentation techniques.

-- **Consensus:** TensorLink implements a novel proof-of-learning consensus mechanism to ensure the integrity and accuracy of distributed learning processes.
-Collateralized Validators play a crucial role in maintaining the network's reliability and transparency as well.
+- **Consensus:** tensorlink utilizes an innovative proof-of-learning protocol, supported by collateralized nodes and a robust reputation system.
+This framework validates the accuracy and integrity of distributed learning activities, ensuring transparent and secure operations across the network.

 ## TODO: Getting Started / Examples